-Steering Committee Nominations Open
+Steering Committee Nominations Closed

-Nomination Period: January 21st, 2026 – February 4th, 2026
+Nomination Period: January 21st, 2026 – February 11th, 2026

 Following the ratification of our revised strategy and governance model, we are now re-forming the Vulcan Steering Committee.
 This committee will play a key role in shaping our direction, providing oversight, and representing the wider membership across our 12 available seats.
 A summary of all nominees and their bios will be maintained below throughout the nomination period.